top of page

 How well does Starlink work on a boat?

 Starting with coastal performance, we've found that Starlink works as well on land as it does on the water.
-Right now we're sitting in a bay off the coast of Saint Martin and our Starlink is achieving speeds of 121 Mbps download, 22 Mbps upload and 56ms of latency.
+Right now we're sitting in a bay off the coast of Saint Martin and our Starlink Mini is achieving speeds of 121 Mbps download, 22 Mbps upload and 56ms of latency.
+You can read my complete Starlink Mini review here.

 Speed test gauge showing 121 Mbps download, 22 Mbps upload, and 56ms latency on Starlink.
 Black background, blue dial highlights results.

-At sea, which anecdotally is usually more than 10 NM offshore, Starlink only works if you have priority data enabled.
+At sea, which is usually more than 10 NM offshore, Starlink only works if you have Ocean Mode enabled.
 When it is, the performance is unaffected.
 We recently sailed from Trinidad to St Martin, and were able to check the weather, download emails and even stream video content with no noticeable different in speed or performance.
-We did this by turning the Priority Data toggle "on", a feature that's currently still available for Roam account users.
+We did this by turning the Ocean Mode toggle "on", a feature that's available for Roam account users.

 Like many users we've found that heavy tropical rainstorms can cause temporary disruptions, although the service typically recovers as soon as the rain stops or lightens up.